Faversham, a quiet market town – steeped in history?

 The walks take between one and a half and two hours and are not physically demanding, although part of the walk may involve cobblestones underfoot.

-We start at the Visitor Information Centre based at 12 Market Place, opposite the Guildhall.
-The walks include many quirky places, as well as the Market Place with its iconic Guildhall.
+We start at the Visitor Information Centre based at 12 Market Place, opposite the iconic Guildhall.
+The walks include many quirky places, as well as the Market Place.
 Court Street has many interesting buildings and you will discover which monarch was held captive here and another who was alleged to have had his face slapped by the mistress of the house.
 Abbey Street is described as “one of the finest medieval streets in Britain” and every building has a tale to tell or a feature to admire; the existing architecture spans many centuries and is lovingly preserved today.
-Learn about the infamous case that prompted a 16th century play that is still performed by, amongst others, The Royal Shakespeare Company.
+Learn about monarchs, saints and the infamous murder case that prompted a 16th century play that is still performed by, amongst others, The Royal Shakespeare Company.

 The Abbey Physic Garden stands in the grounds of the Old Grammar School and the school, now Freemasons’ Hall, is a fine example of a Tudor building.
 St Mary of Charity Parish Church is larger than some cathedrals and, in Kent, is exceeded in size by only Canterbury and Rochester cathedrals and, allegedly, Maidstone Parish Church, (formerly part of the Archbishops Palace).
 Its crown spire, visible for miles around, is one of only eight in the UK, and the design was chosen as a response to the many accidents in the local gunpowder industry.
 Inside, see the painted column dating from 1306 and the tomb that allegedly holds the remains of King Stephen.

 Our guided Town Walks are an ideal fun and educational way to immerse yourself in the atmosphere of this unique market town, a town of Kings!
 Walks start at the following times – just turn up and join us!